oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Note: How the public key is included in SD-JWT is out of scope of this document.
 It can be passed by value or by reference.

-The Holder can then create a signed document, the Holder Binding JWT, defined in (#hb-jwt) using its private key.
+The Holder can then create a signed document, the Holder Binding JWT as defined in (#hb-jwt), using its private key.
 This document contains some data provided by the Verifier such as a nonce to ensure the freshness of the signature, and audience to indicate the intended audience for the document.